krzemienski/awesome-from-stars/README.md

 * [hashcat/hashcat](https://github.com/hashcat/hashcat): World's fastest and most advanced password recovery utility
 * [vinteo/hass-neeo](https://github.com/vinteo/hass-neeo): NEEO custom component for Home Assistant
 * [codeabovelab/haven-platform](https://github.com/codeabovelab/haven-platform): Haven is an open source Docker container management system.
 It integrates container, application, cluster, image, and registry management in one single place.
-* [deepset-ai/haystack](https://github.com/deepset-ai/haystack): AI orchestration framework to build customizable, production-ready LLM applications.
-Connect components (models, vector DBs, file converters) to pipelines or agents that can interact with your data.
-With advanced retrieval methods, it's best suited for building RAG, question answering, semantic search or conversational agent chatbots.
+* [deepset-ai/haystack](https://github.com/deepset-ai/haystack): Open-source AI orchestration framework for building context-engineered, production-ready LLM applications.
+Design modular pipelines and agent workflows with explicit control over retrieval, routing, memory, and generation.
+Built for scalable agents, RAG, multimodal applications, semantic search, and conversational systems.
 * [Samsung/HbbPlayer](https://github.com/Samsung/HbbPlayer): HbbPlayer is HbbTV application which can playback media by using url of media as parameter.
 It conforms to W3C and HbbTV specification.
 * [ZerBea/hcxtools](https://github.com/ZerBea/hcxtools): A small set of tools to convert packets from capture files to hash files for use with Hashcat or John the Ripper.
 * [ThaCheeseBun/hdr-sucks](https://github.com/ThaCheeseBun/hdr-sucks): libx265 transcoding wrapper with HDR support